-- (2) Make sure placards and markings are appropriate for the shipment and displayed correctly (see Section IV, Placards and Markings) - (3) Before accepting a hazardous material shipment from the shipper, make sure that: - (a) all customer loading and unloading lines are disconnected - (b) derails, chocks, and blue flags are removed - (c) all platforms are raised or in the clear.
+- (2) Make sure placards and markings are appropriate for the shipment and displayed correctly (see Section IV, Placards and Markings) - (3) Before accepting a hazardous material shipment from the shipper, make sure that: - (a) all customer loading and unloading lines are disconnected - (b) derails, chocks, and blue flags are removed b.
+Inspecting Placarded/Marked Tank Cars (from ground level)

+(c) all platforms are raised or in the clear.